diodesign/diosix/README.md

 `./build.sh --triple riscv32imac-unknown-none-elf --platform sifive_e`

-...will build for a 32-bit RISC-V CPU on a SiFive E-series system.
+...will build for a 32-bit RISC-V CPU on a SiFive Freedom E300-series system.
 Then you can try running it using Qemu:

 `qemu-system-riscv32 -machine sifive_e -kernel target/riscv32imac-unknown-none-elf/release/kernel -nographic`